HoTT/HoTT-Agda/Agda/tutorial/README.md

     abort : (A : Set) (x : empty) → A
     abort A ()

+Beware that such so-called absurd patterns are known to be unsound when combined to Dan Licata’s trick for higher inductive types, so use them wisely.

 There is also anonymous pattern matching with the following syntax